cloud-66-internal/help.cloud66.com/_includes/_inlines/StackManagement/common/applying-upgrades/applying-upgrades_scaling-up-v1.md

 #### Scaling up

 Arguably the best option to use when upgrading Ruby is to scale up a new server within the same stack, and simply drop the old one.
-You can specify your new Ruby version in a  [manifest file] (/building-your-stack/getting-started-with-manifest-files).
+You can specify your new Ruby version in a  [manifest file](https://help.cloud66.works/{{ include.product }}/deployment/getting-started-with-manifest-files.html).
 Once you've pushed this change and deployed, scale up a new web server, which will use this version of Ruby.
 The previous server would remain on the old version of Ruby.